MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.3.0/get-started-azureps.md

    the credential information, and then closes the window.

-Once you have signed in to an Azure account, you can use the Azure PowerShell cmdlets to access and manager the resources in your subscription.
+Once you have signed in to an Azure account, you can use the Azure PowerShell cmdlets to access and manage the resources in your subscription.

 ## Create a Windows virtual machine using simple defaults